MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 To check whether you are storing and correlating logs in a Security Information and Event Management (SIEM) or in any other system:

-- Log analytics- pre-built queries
+- Log analytics- prebuilt queries
-- Sentinel- pre-built queries
+- Sentinel- prebuilt queries
-- Splunk – pre-built queries
+- Splunk – prebuilt queries
 - Firewall logs
 - UAL if > 30 days

 <a name='understanding-azure-ad-and-mfa-reporting'></a>
 ### Understanding Microsoft Entra ID and MFA reporting

-It is important that you understand the logs that you are seeing to be able to determine compromise.
+It's important that you understand the logs that you are seeing to be able to determine compromise.
 Here are quick guides to understanding Microsoft Entra Sign-Ins and MFA reporting:

 - [MFA reporting](</azure/active-directory/authentication/howto-mfa-reporting>)
 - [Understanding Sign Ins](/azure/active-directory/reports-monitoring/concept-sign-ins)

 ### Incident triggers

 An incident trigger is an event or a series of events that causes predefined alert to trigger.
-An example of this is the number of bad password attempts has gone above your predefined threshold.
-Below are further examples of triggers that can be alerted in password spray attacks and where these alerts are surfaced.
+An example is the number of bad password attempts has gone above your predefined threshold.
+Here are further examples of triggers that can be alerted in password spray attacks and where these alerts are surfaced.
 Incident triggers include:

 - Users
 - IP